 friends and family or just relaxing.

-home, is more likely to be accompanied by full meals -- as indicated by the fact that cooking /food prep is the fifth most common companion activity for this platform.
-The situation is likely to be
+dominant in the home, is more likely to be accompanied by full meals -- as indicated by the fact that cooking /food prep is the fifth most common companion activity for this platform.
+The situation is

-reversed for mobile, due to the fact that mobility itself facilitates viewing in a wider range of locations.
-The implications for advertisers in related categories appear to hold across all
+likely to be reversed for mobile, due to the fact that mobility itself facilitates viewing in a wider range of locations.
+The implications for advertisers in related categories appear to hold

-talking with someone else is the most common activity.
+tablet, talking with someone else is the most common activity.
 Television talking (at 91%) is one percentage point off being equal to eating and relaxing as the most common activities.
-The 23% of people who
+The 23% of

-also socialize while watching video on mobile also reinforces the social element to video viewing on this platform.
-Perhaps this is the social element of watching short clips on YouTube or sports
+people who also socialize while watching video on mobile also reinforces the social element to video viewing on this platform.
+Perhaps this is the social element of watching short clips on YouTube or

 - Video would appear to be an ideal medium on any platform for reaching a relaxed, yet sociable consumer likely to be consuming food or drink in one form or another.